RiseTechnologySpA/sbif-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line in your application's Gemfile:

 ```ruby
 gem 'sbif-rails'